 We created two different walking tours designed to show the unique parts of campus that often go unnoticed.
 Learn the various types of sustainability with our Sustainability Walking Tour.
 Explore the unique art we have on campus and understand its role in relation to sustainability with our Campus Art Tour.

-We are now hosting these tours every other week, so stay tuned for those updates.
-These tours are currently being incorporated into the Honors community and residence halls, and we're also working to incorporate them into university tours and train staff to guide them.
+These tours are currently being incorporated into the Honors community and residence halls.
+Sustainability has been and we're also working to incorporate them into university tours and train staff to guide them.

 We have had the amazing opportunity to connect with various organizations in Michigan.
-Some are mentioned on this page such as the Saginaw Chippewa Indian tribe, CMU Honors, Residence Life, campus ambassadors, the Residence Housing Association, the Mount Pleasant Citizens' Climate Lobby, the City of Mount Pleasant, the Department of Environmental Studies and more.
-We are working with Take Back the Tap and the CMU Sustainability Coalition to "centralize" sustainability efforts at CMU.
-We have also recently joined the Michigan Campus Sustainability Collective (MICSC).
+Some are mentioned on this page such as: the Saginaw Chippewa Indian Tribe, the Saginaw Chippewa Tribal College, CMU Honors, Residence Life, campus ambassadors, the Residence Housing Association, the Mount Pleasant Citizens' Climate Lobby, the City of Mount Pleasant, the Department of Geography and Environmental Studies and many more.
+We are members of the Michigan Campus Sustainability Collective (MICSC).
 On Oct.
 22, we moderated a panel entitled "environmental justice actions for college students" for the Michigan Campus Earth Day 50.5, hosted by the Michigan Campus Sustainability Collective and Michigan State University.

-We have created a blog, which we intend to use to share what we're doing, promote sustainability and highlight members of the community.
-Our YouTube channel is another platform for us to do that, follow us there to keep up with our work.
+We have a blog, which we use to share what we're doing, promote sustainability and highlight members of the community.
+Our YouTube channel is another platform for us to do that in conjunction with CMU Facilities Management, so follow us there to keep up with our work.

-We recently created a survey to gauge the knowledge of sustainability in the campus community and guide future projects.
+In October 2020, we released a survey to gauge the knowledge of sustainability in the campus community and guide future projects.
 As of now, the survey has only been released to students living on campus.
-We have received approximately 600 responses.
-If you're interested in learning more, check out our survey report.
+We received approximately 600 responses.
+If you're interested in learning more about our findings, check out our survey report.
+Our survey and report were presented to the Michigan Campus Sustainability Collective in January 2021.
 Looking forward, we hope to regularly distribute this survey across campus.

 Sustainable Living Guide

 With our Sustainable Living Guide, we hope to educate and improve understanding of sustainability.
-This document will serve as a guide on how to incorporate sustainability into campus life through community-building, education, and healthy habits.
+This document serves as a guide on how to incorporate sustainability into campus life through community-building, education and healthy habits.
 The guide includes tips on how to reduce waste and an informational document for recycling in Isabella County.

-At the moment, we are working with Residence Life, Resident Housing Association, CMU Sustainability Coalition and various departments to help us distribute these resources.
+At the moment, we are working with Residence Life, Resident Housing Association and various departments to help us distribute this living guide.